Disaster Planning Tips for Caregivers of the Elderly and People with Disabilities

 Put It In Writing

 Remember, in a disaster you may become separated from the person you provide care for.
-In case this happens, provide a written, detailed description of what the care receiver will need (e.g., extra clothing and personal hygiene and/or incontinence products as well as medications).
-Provide very specific information about the person's care, including tips for helping the care receiver remain calm or for helping them to calm themselves in times of stress or excitement.
+In case this happens, provide a written, detailed description of the person's daily living requirements and medical needs (e.g., extra clothing and personal hygiene and/or incontinence products as well as medications).
+Provide very specific information about the person's care, including tips for helping the care recipient remain calm or for helping them to calm themselves in times of stress or excitement.

 Give copies of the list to the members of your caregiving team and place a copy where it can be easily found.
 Many people put this kind of information on a boldly written note securely taped to the front of the refrigerator.
 Emergency personnel know to look there and chances are good that the refrigerator will stay in place.